Fall is here and so is another soup recipe! You know me, the ole soup girl… I just can’t help myself.

 - salt and pepper, to taste

-- Cut off the root ends and thick dark green parts of the Leek and discard.
+- Cut off the root ends and thick dark green parts of the Leeks and discard.
 Now, cut in half lengthwise.
 Rinse very well under cold, running water.
 Leeks hide sand in there very well so make sure they are nice and clean.
-Now, slice the leek thin.
+Now, slice the leeks thin.